develop-me/git-simple/README.md

 ## Customisation
 To make changes you can edit the index.html file.

-Styling changes can be made in /css/customisations.css, which keeps the bootstrap framework's styling untouched.
+Styling changes should ONLY be made in /css/customisations.css, which keeps the bootstrap framework's styling untouched.